rhaiscript/book/src/language/modules/import.md

 Recursive Imports
 ----------------

-Beware of _import cycles_ &ndash; i.e. recursively loading the same module.
+Beware of _import cycles_ &ndash; i.e. recursively loading the same [module].
 This is a sure-fire way to cause a stack overflow in the [`Engine`], unless stopped by setting a limit for [maximum number of modules].

 For instance, importing itself always causes an infinite recursion: